xvxx/vial/README.md

 Yes please! _À la carte_ dependencies?
 Now you're talkin'!

 It's sort of like a picnic where the playlist is all 90s music and you have to bring your own beverage.
-In other words, you're guaranteed to have a great time.
+In other words, you're gonna have a good time.

 ## ~ hello world ~

-As is tradition.
+As is tradition:

 ```rust
 use vial::vial;